cheomanigua/webdevhugo/content/docs/hugo/index.md

 The archetype files in the root directory will override the archetype files in `themes/[hugo-theme]/

+If you run `hugo server`, your new post does not appear.
+Why?
+See the next section to find out.

 ### Front matter
-If `draft = true` is present in the front matter for a particular file, Hugo won't publish that file when building the site or running the developer server.
+If `draft: true` is present in the front matter for a particular file, Hugo won't publish that file when building the site or running the developer server.
 You can override that behavior during development by running:
 ```
 $ hugo server -D
 ```

+Or you just can delete `draft: true` altogether or set it to `false` and run `hugo server` by itself.

 ## Running the site in developer mode